zendframework/zend-servicemanager/doc/book/configuring-the-service-manager.md

 So far, we have covered examples where services are created through factories (or abstract factories).
 The factory is able to create the object itself.

-Occasionaly you may need to pass additional options that act as a "context".
+Occasionally you may need to pass additional options that act as a "context".
 For instance, we could have a `StringLengthValidator` service registered.
 However, this validator can have multiple options, such as `min` and `max`.
 Because this is dependant on the caller context (or might even be retrieved